HARRY NOVAK PROFILE

 Boris Karloff Mexican horror opus THE

-assortment of short films and trailers.
-Other killer snake movies
+usual assortment of short films (all snake-related) and trailers.

 (1972), THE KILLER SNAKES